 There have been a few African American coach cleaners employed at Kentucky train stations and yards.
-There were less than 5 in 1900 and up to 32 in 1950.
+There were less than five in 1900 and up to 32 in 1950.
 African American coach cleaners in Kentucky were hired in greater numbers at the Louisville and Paducah train stations.

 3. Were African American coach cleaners regarded with trepidation?

 When there were newspaper articles that identified an African American coach cleaner, the focus of the story was usually around some tragedy.
 Early articles told of African American coach cleaners who had horrible deaths or were seriously injured while on the job.
-Such stories did not explain that African American coach cleaners' job duties included much more than janitorial work and those other assigned duties carried a high degree of risk.
-African American coach cleaners were not union members and they were denied advancement opportunities to positions of less risk.
+Such stories did not explain that African American coach cleaners' job duties included much more than janitorial work and that those other assigned duties carried a high degree of risk.
+African American coach cleaners were not union members and were denied advancement opportunities to positions of less risk.

 A coach cleaner is a person responsible for washing, sanitizing, and cleaning the interior of passenger train cars and coaches.
 The term coach cleaner can be found in British newspapers in the early 1800s.
 It is not known exactly when the term was commonly used as a job title in the United States.
-The term is still used as a job title today with coach cleaners' earning between $22,000-$42,000 per year.
+The term is still used as a job title today, with current coach cleaners' earning between $22,000-$42,000 per year.
 In 2022, the median wage was $17 per hour for coach cleaner jobs advertised by Amtrak.

 AFRICAN AMERICAN COACH CLEANERS